 Childcare center director: Managing a learning center for younger students is a supervisory role.
 You can hire, supervise, and monitor the teachers and other staff working in the facility to ensure they are meeting the needs of the students.
 In addition, you may handle tasks on the business side of things, such as tracking funding, processing payments, staying in compliance with regulations, and communicating with parents.

 Childcare worker: Childcare workers have a similar role to that of preschool teachers, but they are more likely to work outside a traditional classroom setting.
-You may work in a neighborhood childcare facility, at a religious or civic organization, a corporation that offers on-site childcare for employees, or for a family.
+You may work in a neighborhood childcare facility, at a religious or civic organization, at a corporation that offers on-site childcare for employees, or for a family.
 In this role, you may supervise children during the day, create schedules for them, and teach them new concepts.

-Nanny: Nannies may work full or part-time taking care of the children in a single family, usually while parents are at work.
+Nanny: Nannies may work full or part-time, taking care of the children in a single family, usually while parents are at work.
 As a nanny, you are fully invested in the child's daily care.
 Your job may include preparing meals, transporting children to events, cleaning the house, organizing playdates, and supervising children in their homes.
 Depending on the needs of the family, you may live in the house with them or commute as required.

 Other required courses can include CPR for infants and children, medication administration, record maintenance, and business management.
 The laws governing childcare workers vary from state to state and can change during legislative sessions, so check with your state's department of family or social services for the most current information.